2.4.11 Device Profiles¶

 Certain DeckLink devices such as the DeckLink 8K Pro, the DeckLink Quad 2 and the DeckLink Duo 2 support multiple profiles to configure the capture and playback behavior of its sub-devices.

 For the DeckLink Duo 2 and DeckLink Quad 2, a profile is shared between any 2 sub-devices that utilize the same connectors.
 For the DeckLink 8K Pro, a profile is shared between all 4 sub-devices.
 Any sub-devices that share a profile are considered to be part of the same profile group.
-To enumerate the sub-devices in a group, the IDeckLinkProfile::GetPeers()
+To enumerate the sub-devices in a group, the IDeckLinkProfile::GetPeers() method should be used.

 A change in profile is applied to all sub-devices in the group.
 The following is a list of items that are affected by a profile change: